 The past two decades have seen an explosion in internet connectivity, adding about 98 million users in the past year alone.
 Of course, this isn’t distributed evenly — there are still sharp disparities in internet use between men and women, urban and rural residents, and different regions.

-• 82% of people living in cities use the internet, compared to just 46% of people living in rural areas.1
+• 81% of people living in cities used the internet in 2023, compared to just 50% of people living in rural areas.1

 • Over the past five years, data usage has increased by an average of 22% yearly for each internet user.1